Genesis GV80: Overview

 Internally codenamed JX1, the vehicle was leaked in 3D in October 2019 and officially unveiled in January 2020 as the first SUV for the Genesis brand.
 It is a collaborative effort between Genesis design teams in Korea, Europe, and the United States.
-Built on a new rear-wheel-drive architecture, the doors, hood, and tailgate are made aluminum.
+Built on a new rear-wheel-drive architecture, the doors, hood, and tailgate are made of aluminum.

-The GV80 is available with three powertrains, a turbocharged 2.5-liter unit with 304 PS, a turbocharged 3.5-liter unit with 380 PS, and a turbocharged 3.0-liter diesel with 278 PS horsepower, which will only be available in select markets.
+The GV80 is available with three powertrains, a turbocharged 2.5-litre unit with 304 PS, a turbocharged 3.5-litre unit with 380 PS, and a turbocharged 3.0-litre diesel with 278 PS horsepower, which will only be available in select markets.

-It features a navigation-based smart cruise control (ASCC), remote smart parking assist, an NFC digital key, an around view monitor (AVM), 22-inch wheels, Nappa leather seating, a 14.5-inch touchscreen infotainment display with the 21-speakers Lexicon audio system, electric side curtains, and driver-controlled second and third row seating.
+It features a navigation-based smart cruise control (ASCC), remote smart parking assist, an NFC digital key, an around view monitor (AVM), 22-inch wheels, Nappa leather seating, a 14.5-inch touchscreen infotainment display with the 21-speaker Lexicon audio system, electric side curtains, and driver-controlled second- and third-row seating.

 The safety system includes ten airbags, forward collision-avoidance assist, reverse parking collision-avoidance assist, driver attention warning, blind-spot collision-avoidance assist, automatic high beam assist, and lane keep assist (LKAS).